Donald Trump On Nobel Peace Prize: ‘The Prize I Want Is Victory For The World’

 On a positive note, Trump has been nominated to win the Nobel Peace Prize due to his work with North Korea.
 He has helped end the war between North and South Korea and is scheduled to meet with Kim Jong-un in the near future.
 North Korea also seems serious about getting rid of their nuclear ability.

-Trump is certainly happy that his name has been put forward, but he wants something even more than the award.
+Trump is certainly happy that his name has been put forward, but he wants something even more than the award, per a report from Vox.

 “The prize I want is victory for the world.”